This information will help you prepare for your Bravo Capsule Test at Memorial Sloan Kettering Cancer Center (MSK).

 The 48-hour Bravo Capsule test determines the amount of acid that comes back into your esophagus (food pipe) from your stomach.
 It can tell your doctor the amount of acid reflux you have and length of time you experience it as you go about your normal activities.

 Before Your Procedure

 Ask about your medications

-You will need to stop taking some medicines 1 week before your procedure.
-Some common examples are
+You will need to stop taking some medications 1 week before your procedure.
+Some common examples are:

 - Proton pump inhibitors, such as rabeprazole (Aciphex®), omeprazole (Prilosec®), lansoprazole (Prevacid®), pantoprazole (Protonix®), and esomeprazole (Nexium®)

 - Histamine2 blockers, such as nizatidine (Axid®), famotidine (Pepcid®), cimetidine (Tagamet®), and ranitidine (Zantac®)

 If you take insulin or other medication for diabetes, you may need to change the dose on the day of your procedure.
 Ask the doctor who prescribes this medicine for you what you should do the day before and the morning of your procedure.

 If you have an automated implanted cardioverter-defibrillator (AICD), you will need to get a clearance letter from your cardiologist before your procedure.